 Notice shall be given to members of the Committee of ordinary meetings and of any special meeting.
 In the latter case, the notice must specify the general nature of the business to be transacted, and no other business shall be transacted at such meeting without the consent of the Chair.

-(1) Any four (4) members of the Committee (which must include at least one of President/Vice-President/Immediate Past-President) shall constitute a quorum for the transaction of the business of a meeting of the Committee.
+(1) Any 4 members of the Committee (which must include at least one of President/Vice-President/Immediate Past-President) shall constitute a quorum for the transaction of the business of a meeting of the Committee.

 At meetings of the Committee:

-(1) the President or in his/her absence the Vice-President shall preside; or
+(1) the President, or in their absence the Vice-President, shall preside

 (2) if the President and the Vice-President are absent, such one of the remaining members of the Committee as may be chosen by the members present shall preside.